Nickisha Pryce: 2024

-In December 2024, it was announced that she had signed up for the inaugural season of the Michael Johnson founded Grand Slam Track.
+2025

 At the 2025 Kingston Slam in April 2025, she competed in the Long Sprints category, running the 400 metres in 50.92 seconds.
 At the second event in Miami on 2 May 2025, she ran 50.71 metres for the 400 metres to finish fifth in her race.
 She retained her national title over 400 metres at the 2025 Jamaican Athletics Championships in June 2025.
 She ran 49.63 seconds to place third at the 2025 Herculis event in Monaco, part of the 2025 Diamond League, behind Olympic champion Marileidy Paulino and NCAA champion Aaliyah Butler.
 She won the gold medal in the 400 metres at the 2025 NACAC Championships in Freeport, The Bahamas.
 Competing at the 2025 World Championships, she placed eighth in the final of the women's 400 metres.

+2026

+She was initially selected to represent Jamaica at the 2026 World Athletics Indoor Championships in Toruń, Poland, but later withdrew.
+Competing in the 2026 Diamond League, she narrowly beat Aaliyah Butler of the United States in the 400 metres at the 2026 Shanghai Diamond League, running 49.75 seconds.
+On 4 June, she ran 49.80 seconds in finishing third in the 400 m at the 2026 Golden Gala in Rome, and placed fifth the following week over 400 metres at the 2026 Bislett Games.
+On 23 August, Pryce was second in 49.49 in the Diamond League over 400 m at the 2026 Kamila Skolimowska Memorial in Silesia, Poland.
+At the 2026 Diamond League Final in Brussels on 5 September, she placed third with a time of 49.36 seconds.
+The following week, she also placed third at the inaugural World Ultimate Championship in Budapest.
+On 18 September, she placed third in the 400 metres at Athlos in London.